Sectly/logcon/README.md

 # Logcon
-Logcon is an free to use JavaScript library that provides nice console.log output with icons and colors!
+Logcon is an free to use JavaScript library that provides nice console.log output with icons, tables and colors!

 NPM: `npm i logcon` [(NPM Package)](https://www.npmjs.com/package/logcon)